 Attention to sustainability doesn’t end there.
-During the rainy season, the Rio Cajonos, situated below the palenque floods and intensifies in strength, taking down countless trees in its turbulence.
-90% of the wood used for Tosba’s production is collected/retrieved from the river, before being cured and used in the roast.
-Tosba is even beginning to source alternative fuels like biomass (local peat), to fire their stills (not the ovens, which will continue to use aforementioned wood as needed for traditional roasting), yet again, attempting to leave as little a footprint as possible.
+During the rainy season, the Rio Cajonos floods, taking down countless trees in its turbulence.
+90% of the wood used for Tosba’s production is retrieved from the river, cured and used in the roast.
+Tosba is also beginning to source alternative fuels like biomass (local peat) to fire their stills, another attempt to leave as light an environmental footprint as possible.

-The lands of Tosba are rich in biodiversity.
-The agaves used for Mezcal Tosba’s production grow among coffee, mango, wild fruit trees and sugar cane, contributing to the surrounding area and subsequent natural balance and health of the terroir.
-The water is pure and clear and comes from natural springs flowing from the mountains.
+The lands around the Villa Alta are rich in biodiversity.
+The agaves used for Mezcal Tosba’s production grow among coffee, mango, wild fruit trees and sugarcane, contributing to the surrounding area and subsequent natural balance and health of the terroir.
+The water is pure, clear, and slightly sweet (referred to locally as agua dulce), taken directly from natural springs flowing in the mountains around the distillation site.